What Is A Press Brake And How Does It Work?

 Applying Force

-The ram moves downward, pressing the punch into the metal and forming it to the desired angle.
+The ram moves downward, pressing the punch into the metal.
+The material deforms and conforms to the shape of the die.

 Releasing the Part